geshan/geshan.github.com/posts/2016-09-26-how-to-do-a-minimum-viable-feature-switch.md

 The feature flag/switch code is in lines 21-23.
 It checks if the payment method is `PayPal` and email does not end with `@gmail.com`.
 The `endsWith` the method in Laravel [helpers](https://laravel.com/docs/5.3/helpers#method-ends-with) came in handy to do it.
 So `PayPal` is only available if your email ends in `@gmail.com`.
 You can check this [pull request](https://github.com/geshan/laravel-unit-test-example/pull/4/files) for full changes and related tests.

+If you are looking for a full-on [feature flag management](https://flagsmith.com/cloud/) service FlagSmith is one of the best I have seen.
+They have [reamote configs](https://flagsmith.com/use-cases/) and very handy [integrations](https://flagsmith.com/integrations/) with other servivces like DataDog, New Relic, Slack, etc.

 ### Turn it off

 So let's assume, that you tested `PayPal` intensively on your production environment.
 When you are satisfied you just remove the condition and fix the related tests and you are done.
 Deploy again do a final round of testing and you have `PayPal` on production, all your customers can use it after that.